 What is an Installment Loan?

-If you’re interested in pursuing a term loan but aren’t sure if you fully understand how it works, keep reading to learn what an installment loan is and how it could help your business.
+If you’re interested in pursuing a this type of loan but want to better understand the typical rates, terms, and application process, keep reading to learn what an installment loan is and how it could help your business.

 How to Apply for an Installment Loan:

 Since the term “installment loan” encapsulates so many different types of loans — from a short-term loan to a construction loan — the application process will vary.
-For example, while you could go online, find a microloan, complete a few forms, and be approved in just a few business days, applying for a construction loan may be far more complex.
+For example, while you could go pursue an online installment loan, complete a few forms, and be approved in just a few business days, applying for a construction loan may be far more complex.

-Generally, you should expect to provide financial information about yourself and your company when applying online or in-person for an installment loan.
-You should also have a clear plan for how you plan to use the loan and how you’ll pay off your balance.
+Lastly, you should have a clear plan for how you plan to use the loan and how you’ll pay off your balance.

 Typical Installment Loan Qualifications: